bitwarden/android/SECURITY.md

 # We want to help you!

 If you have something that you feel is close to exploitation, or if you'd like some information regarding the internal API, or generally have any questions regarding the app that would help in your efforts, please email us at https://bitwarden.com/contact and ask for that information.
-As stated above, Bitwarden wants to help you find issues, and is more than willing to help.
+As stated above, Bitwarden wants to help you find issues and is more than willing to help.

 Thank you for helping keep Bitwarden and our users safe!